Holiday amid pandemic: Americans divided on how to respond

 Concerns are rising in India, where new cases showed another record jump Saturday, topping 6,000 for a second consecutive day as a two-month lockdown has eased.

-While some countries are facing a second wave of infections, badly hit Russia is still struggling with its first, and reported more than 9,000 new daily cases Saturday.
+While some countries are facing a second wave of infections, badly hit Russia is still struggling with its first and reported more than 9,000 new cases Saturday.

+Forliti reported from Minneapolis, and Moulson from Berlin.
+Associated Press writers around the world contributed.